MultiPoolMiner/MultiPoolMiner/README.txt

 Note: Not all pools support this, for more information consult the pools web page

 The default pool config might look like this:
     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet"
     }

-To limit mining to well defined coins add a line like "Coins":  ["CoinName", "AnotherCoinName", "YetAnotherCoinName","..."]
+To limit mining to well defined coins add a line like "Coins": ["CoinName", "AnotherCoinName", "YetAnotherCoinName", "..."]

-E.g. to mine only the coins 'Pizza' and 'Vivo on Zpool change the pool config to:
+E.g. to mine only the coins 'Pizza' and 'Vivo' on Zpool change the pool config to:

     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet",
         "Coins": ["Pizza", "Vivo"]
     }

 To allow mining all coins remove the line "Coins": [...]

 Advanced config for Miners